ebisu-flashcards/flashcard-api-client/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in flashcards-api-client.apis and flashcards-api-client.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in flashcards_api_client.apis and flashcards_api_client.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from flashcards-api-client.apis.default_api import DefaultApi`
+- `from flashcards_api_client.apis.default_api import DefaultApi`
-- `from flashcards-api-client.model.pet import Pet`
+- `from flashcards_api_client.model.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import flashcards-api-client
+import flashcards_api_client
-from flashcards-api-client.apis import *
+from flashcards_api_client.apis import *
-from flashcards-api-client.models import *
+from flashcards_api_client.models import *
 ```